amir-rashidi-nia/entertainment-tonight/README.md

-# task
+# entertainment tonight template
-This is a task for cyrunex
-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 and vutify in Vite.

 ## Recommended IDE Setup